 Melanie is a health service researcher and a team member of the research programme for long term conditions with specific research interests in pressure redistributing properties of seating, tissue viability, and interprofessional working.
 She has undertaken research in order to provide an evidence base for products used in the twenty four hour management of pressure ulcers and simlation in developing nurses knowledge and skills.
 Melanie is the chair for the annual International University of Salford Wound Management Conference, and was the Project Coordinator of EU Radar; a two year acute illness management programme for student nurses across seven countries.
-She is now co leading an amendment to the UK Tissue Viability Guidelines for Seating and is due to share her work at the International Seating Symposium in Nashville, USA.
+She is now co-leading an amendment to the UK Tissue Viability Guidelines for Seating and is due to share her work at the International Seating Symposium in Nashville, USA.
 Experienced in using qualitative and mixed methods of enquiry, working with practitioners and commerce to develop research for the use in the clinical environment.

-My current role includes: Interprofessional Learning Lead, International link for USA, Chairman of the University of Salford International Wound Management Committee, Module Lead for Tissue Viability and Role Transition and module member of work based learning and MSc Dissertation module.
+Melanies current role includes: Interprofessional Learning Lead, International link for USA, Chairman of the University of Salford International Wound Management Committee, Module Lead for Tissue Viability and Role Transition and module member of work based learning and MSc Dissertation module.

-My current research interests and expertise include: Affective domain development, Internationalisation, Tissue Viability, Interprofessional Learning, and pressure redistributing properties of seating.
+Current research interests and expertise include: Affective domain development, Internationalisation, Tissue Viability, Interprofessional Learning, and pressure redistributing properties of seating.

 Qualifications and Memberships